Summary

 - Include disability language in your Diversity & Inclusion statements

-- Diversify where you are posting the jobs
+- Diversify where you are posting the jobs – include different job boards and agencies

 - Invite candidates to request accommodations as needed, either through a statement in the job advertisement or follow-up email